haicy/HadoopGC/readme.txt

 1. Introduction

-1.1 HadoopHRCM is implemented with Java.
+1.1 HadoopGC is implemented with Java.
 It is used to compress large collections of genomes stored in HDFS.

 1.2 BSC executable file should be put in the same directory of the executable jar package.